dankamongmen/notcurses/doc/man/man3/notcurses_render.3.md

 **notcurses_at_yx** retrieves a call *as rendered*.
 The EGC in that cell is copied and returned; it must be **free(3)**d by the caller.

+## Nonblocking use

+**notcurses_render_nblock** renders the virtual screen to a buffer, and alerts a helper thread to actually rasterize the frame to the terminal.
+It returns independently of writing to the terminal, returning immediately following the render.
+Successive calls to **notcurses_render_nblock** can be made immediately.
+Use of **notcurses_render_nblock** can see frames dropped if they're produced more rapidly than the terminal is updated.

 # RETURN VALUES